rzezeski/try-try-try/2011/riak-core-the-coordinator/README.md

                     stat_name=StatName},
         {ok, prepare, SD, 0}.

-The write coordinator for RTs is very similair but has two additional arguments.
+The write coordinator for RTS is very similar but has two additional arguments.

-1. `Op`: The operation to be perfomed, one of `set`, `append`, `incr`, `incrby` or `sadd`.
+1. `Op`: The operation to be performed, one of `set`, `append`, `incr`, `incrby` or `sadd`.

 2. `Val`: The value of the operation.
 For the `incr` op this is `undefined`.